How to Recover from Any Injury: The Ultimate 5-Step Injury Recovery Guide

 While mobility through normal ranges of motion is vital to preventing a future injury and functioning normally — your focus here should be on improving joint positioning and establishing a solid structure.

-This is accomplished by performing compounds exercises with a focus on perfect form through pain-free ranges of motion.
+This is accomplished by performing compound exercises with a focus on perfect form through pain-free ranges of motion.

 And, make sure your form is perfect, and the start and end joint positions are optimal.